-The proposed rules establish a surveillance system that includes notification, investigation, and collection and distribution of data related to infectious and noninfectious conditions.
-This data is critical to Local Health Jurisdictions, the Department, and other public health authorities tasked with preventing and controlling the spread of disease.
+The proposed rules implement the general goals and specific objectives of RCW 43.20.050, RCW 43.70.545, and RCW 70.104.055 by establishing a surveillance system that includes notification, investigation, and collection and distribution of data related to infectious and noninfectious conditions.
+This data is critical to Local Health Jurisdictions, the department, and other public health authorities tasked with preventing and controlling the spread of disease.
 Public health authorities also use the data to assess broader patterns, including historical trends and geographic clustering of disease.
 Based on these assessments, officials are able to take appropriate actions such as conducting outbreak investigations, redirecting program activities, and developing new policies to prevent and control infectious and noninfectious conditions.